shitcodebykaushik/data_structure/src/DSA.md

  Operand is the data which is easily manipulated with the help of opearator .
  1 stand for the true .
  0 stand for the false.
+ In programming when you use the term `inclusive` it simply means you are considiring the start and end point of the range .

  # Bit-wise operator
  The opeartor that works at the bit level is bit wise opearator.
   `&(Bitwise AND )`